sherinjthomas29/AtliQ-Grands-Hospitality-Domain-Power-BI-Dashboard/README.md

 ## 💡**Suggestions and Improvement Areas**
 Based on the dashboard analysis, here are some key areas AtliQ Hotels could focus on for improvement:

-**Market-Specific Strategy**: The dashboard shows a significant disparity in ADR and RevPAR between markets like Mumbai and others.
-The company should analyze the factors contributing to Mumbai's success (e.g., pricing, amenities, target audience) and see if these strategies can be replicated in other, lower-performing markets to boost revenue.
+**Market Strategy**: Analyze Mumbai's success factors (pricing, amenities) and apply them to boost performance in lower-performing markets.

-**Weekend Peak Management**: The strong performance on weekends presents both an opportunity and a challenge.
-AtliQ Hotels could consider dynamic pricing strategies to maximize revenue during these peak periods.
-Conversely, they should explore marketing campaigns or special offers to increase occupancy on weekdays, which appear to have lower demand.
+**Weekend Management**: Use dynamic pricing to maximize revenue on peak weekends and run special offers to increase weekday occupancy.

-**Booking Channel Optimization**: While MakeMyTrip is the top booking channel, the company should investigate the cost per acquisition for each platform.
-If the commission rates for MakeMyTrip are high, they could explore ways to increase direct bookings through their own website or app by offering exclusive deals or loyalty points.
+**Booking Channel Optimization**: Reduce reliance on high-commission platforms like MakeMyTrip by increasing direct bookings through exclusive deals and loyalty programs.

-**Targeted Guest Marketing**: The dominance of the "Business" guest segment suggests a strong B2B focus.
-AtliQ Hotels could further analyze this segment to identify key corporate clients or industries and create tailored packages.
-They could also launch specific campaigns to attract more Leisure and Transit guests to diversify their customer base.
+**Targeted Marketing**: Focus on the dominant Business segment with tailored B2B packages, while also launching campaigns to attract more Leisure and Transit guests.

-**Room Class Profitability**: The dashboard provides occupancy rates by room class.
-A deeper analysis, perhaps by integrating room-specific revenue data, could help determine the profitability of each room type.
-If a certain room class has high occupancy but low RevPAR, it might be an area for price adjustments or a re-evaluation of its market position.
+**Room Class Profitability**: Conduct a deeper analysis of room-specific revenue to adjust pricing or reposition room classes with high occupancy but low RevPAR.
 ________________________________________
 ## 📝**Conclusion**